Who is this guide for?

 DUVALL

-The city is in the process of reviewing, amending, and updating its ADU regulations with a targeted completion date and anticipated vote at council in January 2019.
+The city is in the process of reviewing, amending, and updating its ADU regulations with a targeted completion date and anticipated vote at a council in January 2019.

 STANWOOD

 Size to be 60 percent of primary residence or 900 square feet, whichever is less.
-Design elements must be consistent with main house.
+Design elements must be consistent with the main house.
 Legal owner must reside within either dwelling.
 One additional parking space must be provided.

 NORTH BEND